Carlos4617/hackdaddy8000.github.io/content/blog/unsuperior-ai-waifu.md

 ## Features
   * Completely free with given free credits.
   * Easy to run.
   * The mouths of normal VTubers, neurosama move based on the volume of their speech.
-USAW's mouth moves based off the phonetic sound she's making.
+USAW's mouth movements are more accurate because they're based off the phonetic sound she's making.
 Works, but WIP
-  * She has various expressions that change depending on her emotion (WIP)
+  * She has various expressions that change depending on her emotion
+  * Choose her accent
-  * She has emotional voices (she can sound happy, sad, etc) (WIP)
+  * She has emotional voices (she can sound happy, sad, etc)

 ## How to Procure an OpenAI API Key